psychemedia/storytelling-notes/and-the-girl-played-on.md

 Where was he?
 What had happened to him?
 Surely he couldn't have forgotten?
 Surely he hadn't...?

-By whatever sense it is that leads us home when we are lost, the landscape ingrained in you when you're a child, the young man somhow made his way back home...
+By whatever sense it is that leads us home when we are lost, the landscape ingrained in you when you're a child, the young man somehow made his way back home...

 Some movement through the window had caught the eye of his father; the sight of his son, who had been lost these last few years, coming up the drive.
 As the older man made he way outside, the family dog recognised its young master and ran to greet him.
 The boy bent down [arms outstretched], and the dog jumped up... gave a great big, doggy, slobbery wet...